Transfer Credit Evaluation

 A student should not attempt the credit by exam if they are a:

-- A student graduating with a CE as part of the 64 University Transfer program hours or the 44 core hours because it is not covered by the Comprehensive Articulation Agreement (CAA).
+- A student graduating with a CE as part of the 60 University Transfer program hours because it is not transferrable by the Comprehensive Articulation Agreement (CAA).

-- Middle College High School student since credit by exam is not allowed for high school students.
+- Career and College Promise (CCP) student since credit by exam is not allowed for high school students.

 Read more about credit by exam and CE designation in the grading section.